nwgreenl/nwgreenl.github.io/_home.md

 **_...Oh_**, hey there :wave:

-I _totally_ wasn't just resting.
+I _totally_ wasn't just RESTing... <small>(get it?)</small>

-Anyways, welcome to my humble abode on the world wide web.
+Anyways, my name is Nick Greenlees, welcome to my humble abode on the world wide web.

-My name is Nick Greenlees, aka the RESTing dev... <small>(get it?)</small>

-Please feel free to look around, enjoy your stay, and maybe even send me an [email](contact) if you'd like.
+There's not much here, but feel free to look around and enjoy your stay.
+You can even send me an [email](contact) if you'd like.